Raiondesu/Tuex/README.md

 The main goal of Tuex is to make state-management less complex for small-scale apps, while keeping the flexibility and scalability of Vuex.
 It proves useful for middle-scaled or growing apps, when the `global event bus` starts to feel restricting.

 ### ES versions
-Tuex is written in typescript, but is also distributed for es5, es6 & esnext.
+Tuex is written in typescript, but is also distributed for  commonjs es5, browser es5, es6 & esnext.

 ## Installation & Usage